Thornton Creek Basin - Sewer Study and Upgrade

 King County has been studying the ways that stormwater and groundwater enter the sewer system in the area served by the Thornton Creek sewer pipe.
-Our team will look at local and regional sewer pipes, maintenance hole covers, and drainage connections, and we’ll identify the location and type of improvements that have the potential for the biggest impact to reduce I/I. The goal for this phase of the project is to identify and evaluate I/I reduction alternatives that can alleviate capacity constraints in the Thornton Creek sewer pipe.
+Our team looked at local and regional sewer pipes, maintenance hole covers, and drainage connections.
+We made progress in identifying the location and type of improvements that have the potential for the biggest impact to reduce I/I. The goal for this phase of the project was to identify and evaluate I/I reduction alternatives that can alleviate capacity constraints in the Thornton Creek sewer pipe

 In fall 2021, we sent a survey to 9,971 addresses within the study area and 700 people responded.
 The survey asked about sump pumps, foundation drains, downspouts, side sewers, surface water and storm drainages, community benefits and communication preferences.
 This information has informed our field inspections, happening since spring 2022

-A future phase will compare the I/I reduction alternatives identified as part of this study to alternatives that would increase the size of the Thornton Creek sewer pipe.
-Together, these two study phases will help us identify a sustainable and cost-effective alternative to a major capital investment to the regional sewer system.
+Our final step was to compare I/I reduction alternatives identified as part of this study to alternatives that would increase the size of the Thornton Creek sewer pipe.
+Together, these two study phases will help guide us towards a sustainable and cost-effective alternative to a major capital investment to the regional sewer system.

 Sometimes during periods of heavy rainfall or major storms, additional water enters the sewer pipe, which can cause it to overflow.
 One reason for this problem is called infiltration and inflow (I/I), or excess water that enters sewer pipes from groundwater and stormwater.